-Pain may be worse during exercise or at night, and a lump or swelling may develop in the affected area up to several weeks after the pain starts.
-Pain that persistently wakes the child up at night or pain at rest are of particular concern.
+Pain may be worse during exercise or at night, and a lump or swelling may form in the affected area up to several weeks after the pain starts.
+Pain that often wakes the child up at night or pain at rest are of particular concern.

-In osteosarcoma of the leg, the child may also develop an unexplained limp.
-In some cases, the first sign of the disease is a broken arm or leg, because the cancer has weakened the bone to make it vulnerable to a break.
+In osteosarcoma of the leg, a child also may develop an unexplained limp.
+In some cases, the first sign of the disease is a broken arm or leg, which happens because the cancer has weakened the bone and made it vulnerable to a break.

-If your child or teen has any of the above symptoms, it's important to see a doctor.
+If your child or teen has any of these symptoms, it's important to see a doctor.

-The doctor will also order a bone biopsy to obtain a sample of the tumor for examination in the lab.
-This is best done by an orthopedic surgeon experienced in the treatment of osteosarcoma (orthopedic oncologist).
+The doctor also will order a bone biopsy to get a sample of the tumor for testing.
+This is best done by an orthopedic surgeon experienced in the treatment of osteosarcoma (an orthopedic oncologist).

-If a diagnosis of osteosarcoma is made, the doctor will order CT chest scans as well as a bone scan and, sometimes, additional MRI studies.
-These will show if the cancer has spread to any part of the body beyond the original tumor.
-These tests will be repeated after treatment starts to determine how well it is working and whether the cancer is continuing to spread.
+If a diagnosis of osteosarcoma is made, the doctor will order CAT chest scans as well as a bone scan and, sometimes, additional MRI studies.
+After treatment starts, repeating these tests will help determine how well treatment is working and whether the cancer is continuing to spread.

 Surgery often can effectively remove bone cancer, while chemotherapy can help eliminate remaining cancer cells in the body.

-Surgical treatments for osteosarcoma consist of either amputation or limb-salvage surgery.
+Surgical treatments for osteosarcoma include either amputation or limb-salvage surgery.

-Currently, most teens with osteosarcomas involving an arm or leg can be treated with limb-salvage surgery rather than amputation.
-In limb-salvage surgery, the bone and muscle affected by the osteosarcoma are removed, leaving a gap in the bone that is filled by either a bone graft (usually from the bone bank) or more often a special metal prosthesis.
-These can be appropriately matched to the size of the bone defect.
+Currently, most teens with osteosarcomas involving an arm or leg can be treated with limb-salvage surgery instead of amputation.
+In limb-salvage surgery, the bone and muscle affected by the osteosarcoma are removed, leaving a gap in the bone that is filled by either a bone graft (usually from a bone bank) or more often a special metal prosthesis (artificial part).
+These can be matched to the size of the bone defect.

-The risk of infection and fracture is higher with bank bone replacement and therefore metal prostheses are more commonly used for reconstruction of the bone after removal of the tumor.
+The risk of infection and fracture is higher with bank bone replacement and therefore metal prostheses are more commonly used to reconstruct the bone after removal of the tumor.

 If the cancer has spread to the nerves and blood vessels surrounding the original tumor on the bone, amputation (removing part of a limb along with the osteosarcoma) is often the only choice.